Loudest headphones 2024: You want volume and lots of it? You got it

 Eric Bloom’s vocals on Blue Oyster Cult's Flaming Telepaths confirmed they’re a little sharp at volume, but the cascading keyboards and soaring guitar sound so good we never felt tempted to ease back the volume.

 While most will opt to use these headphones wireless, there is the option of a 3.5mm cord when the battery dies, or if you want to use them with your Nintendo Switch.
+In fact, the only fly in the ointment is a lack of ANC, but I can certainly live with this given the awesome all-round performance

-Read the full Marshall Major IV review
+Read the full Marshall Major V review

 (Image credit: Sony)